 For more information contact the Cayman Islands Cancer Society on 949-7618 or email email@example.com.

 Organ donation does not yet exist in Cayman, but will in the near future.
 The Human Tissue Transplant Law, 2013, which guides organ donations, has been gazetted but is not yet in full force as regulations are currently being drafted.

 The Human Tissue Transplant Law, 2013, establishes a Human Tissue Transplant Council for the purpose of monitoring the donation of tissue by living persons and the removal of tissue from deceased persons; regulates the collection and use of human tissue for medical purposes; regulates commercial dealings in human tissue; and for incidental and connected purposes.

 The Ministry of Health is aiming to develop a set of Human Tissue Transplant Regulations to govern human tissue donations and transplants, which will allow for the law to be commenced.
-This work will require the convening of a Human Tissue Transplant Legal Subcommittee, which the Ministry will be convening in the fall of 2016.
+This work will require the convening of a Human Tissue Transplant Legal Subcommittee.